-As regards the portfolio rebalancing channel which some advocates, including Meltzer (1999), emphasize, the outright purchase of long-term government bonds will increase liquidity services defined broadly by increasing monetary base in exchange for long-term government bonds.
-As a result, financial asset holders will try to rebalance their portfolios by obtaining less liquid assets such as durable consumer goods, real capital, and claims on intellectual and organizational assets.
-While the private sector cannot avoid excess liquidity on an aggregate basis, it might think that an attempt to rebalance its portfolio will somewhat offset an asset price decline stemming from any negative demand shock.
 When asset prices recover, households will consume more out of current income.
 At the same time, if asset prices rise and Tobin's q sufficiently rises, investment will recover.
-A decline in the savings ratio and increase in investment will somewhat prevent income, consumption, and employment from declining.
+A decline in the savings ratio and increase in investment will have some effect in preventing income, consumption, and employment from declining.
 Furthermore, increases in the marginal profit on real and organizational capital and in corporate profits as well as a decline in the marginal utility of consumption will further increase asset prices.

-If one focuses on the point that long-term government bonds have high cash convertibility as well as high liquidity, some might question whether liquidity services defined broadly increases by converting long-term government bonds into monetary base.
+If one focuses on the point that long-term government bonds have high cash convertibility as well as high liquidity, some might question whether liquidity services defined broadly increase by converting long-term government bonds into monetary base.
 However, when the yield on long-term government bonds sufficiently declines under the zero interest rate policy, the risk of incurring a capital loss due to a future interest rate rise will increase relatively, and the possibility of converting into cash without a collateral asset value loss or capital loss declines.
 Therefore, if long-term government bonds are exchanged for monetary base, liquidity services defined broadly will increase more than in normal times.

-Next we consider the credit channel which Bernanke and Gertler (1995) emphasized.
+Next, we consider the credit channel, which Bernanke and Gertler (1995) emphasized.
 Here the purchase of long-term government bonds will reduce the external finance premium through an increase in more liquid financial assets and a rise in asset prices, enabling monetary easing effects to permeate.
 If the external finance premium declines as collateral value is restored, net assets and bank capital increase, resulting in the credit spread shrinking and bank lending recovering.
 Since borrowing cost, which depends on future income, declines, expenditure will increase.
-And, if expenditure increases, the multiplier effect will materialize with respect to current income, thereby perhaps accelerating investment.
+And if expenditure increases, the multiplier effect will materialize with respect to current income, thereby perhaps accelerating investment.